 - Each presentation is one hour long.

-- Presentation cost is $90 per school group and $115 per community presentation.
+- The presentation cost is $90 per group.
 Fees may decrease for multiple presentations.

 - For school groups the presentation will be divided into two parts.
 The first half will be an interactive talk lead by one of our Outreach Educators.
 For the second half, students will rotate in small groups through hands-on learning stations related to the topic.